The To-Do List-Less Life

 Living a To-Do List-Less Life removes the training wheels.

-You’re not doing less, but more of what matters.
+You’re not doing less, but more of what matters and less of what doesn’t.

-When you whittle down what’s on your plate to only what matters most, what thrills and excites, what lights you up more than anything else… Forgetting to do this or that becomes impossible.
-Finding the time and energy is less of a challenge.
+When you whittle down what’s on your plate to only what matters most, what thrills and excites, what lights you up more than anything else… Forgetting to do this or that becomes (almost) impossible.
+Finding the time and energy is much less of a challenge.

 And a cozy blanket of peace and contentment will cloak you, in putting away the lists, shoulds, and need-to-do’s.
 When you’ve reduced what’s on your plate down to only the simplest, tastiest, most pleasurable dishes you can imagine.